 Alpha Kappa Chapter History

 For the first year of its existence, the chapter put their joint efforts solely into planning for the upcoming Fall rush.
-Unfortunately, of the five founding fathers, only two returned for the 1903-1904 year, James Oscar Prude and George Coleman Nixon.
-Fortunately, these two were quickly bolstered by the induction of six new initiates into the chapter.
-For the next few decades, the Alpha Kappa chapter began to excel in academics with about 50% of the active members being on the honor roll for the university.
-All the while during this time, the fraternity was only able to live in and maintain a chapter house leased to them by the University of Alabama.
-At the time of 1923, the chapter was in the process of saving up to construct a house of its own in order to move away from living on a property owned by the University into one under its aegis.
+Unfortunately, of the five founding fathers, only James Oscar Prude and George Coleman Nixon returned for the 1903-1904 year.
+These two brothers were quickly joined by the first initiated pledge class of the Alpha Kappa Chapter which was composed of six men.
+For the next two decades, the Chapter began to excel in academics at the University with about fifty percent of the active members being on the honor roll.
+During this time, the fraternity was able to live in and maintain a Chapter House leased to them by the University of Alabama.
+In 1923, the Chapter began the process of saving money to one day fund the construction of a new house of its own.
+This would move the Chapter away from living on a property owned by the University into one under its aegis.